open-amos/dashboard/pages/index.md

 ## About AMOS

 This demo is powered by [AMOS](https://github.com/open-amos), the open data stack for private market funds, and is based on sample data.
-The codebase is fully open source and can be deployed by internal teams or managed by AMOS.
+The codebase is fully open source, allowing teams to connect their systems, customize BI dashboards and automate workflows.
+It can be deployed by internal teams or managed by AMOS.